-If you are concerned about privacy and want one of the most well-protected browsers available, then you should try the Tor Browser.
-It is free and open source software that enables anonymous internet communication.
+If you are concerned about privacy and want one of the most well-protected browsers available, you should try the Tor Browser.
+It is free and open-source software that enables anonymous internet communication.

 How Does Tor Work

 Tor Browser connects at random to one of the publicly listed entry nodes.
 As your information passes from node to node, each one decrypts the layer that reveals the next node the data has to pass through.
-All without divulging the locations of its last relay.
-Throughout this global ping-pong, each node is receiving information about where to next send the encrypted layers.
-All while the original and intermediary node locations remain completely unknown.
+And all without divulging the locations of its last relay.

 To put things short, Tor provides anonymity for the source of the communication (your computer or network) and the destination (a website or server).

 How to Browse with Tor

 You need to install the Tor Browser to access the Tor network.
 It is currently available for Linux, Windows, and macOS.
 There’s also a version of Tor Browser for Android, but there is not yet an official version for iOS due to technical restrictions on Apple’s proprietary iOS platform.